mlum123/coronavirus-chatbot/README.md

 A chatbot that answers your questions about coronavirus.

-Here are some things you can ask me:
+Here are some examples of things you can ask me:

 - What are the symptoms of coronavirus?
 - How do I properly wear a mask?